3 Reasons to Love Spring in the RockiesMay 3, 2018

 Spring is the best of both worlds.
-Winter still sparkles just a few hundred feet up from Leadville, where the East Side Mining District remains covered in snow.
+Winter still sparkles just a few hundred feet up from Leadville, where the East Side Mining District and mountains are covered in snow.
 Headed to the backcountry?
 Please check the avalanche forecast and our backcountry safety tips.

 Prefer a warm-weather adventure?
 If you like to fish, head a few miles south to Hayden Reservoir, or cast your line in the spring flows just beginning on the Arkansas River.
 Go just a little further south, and you can whitewater raft the rising river.
 Twin Lakes is now ice-free and ready for you to float your boat.
 Or bike or hike around the shore or explore the ghost resort of Interlaken.

 2. Big mountains.
 Crowd-free.

 Enjoy uncrowded trails, tours, and restaurants.
-Just like a spring flower, area attractions are opening slowly for summer.
+Just like a spring flower, area attractions open slowly for summer.
 Catch these before the summer rush:

 - Temple Israel: Don’t miss this frontier synagogue, now a museum.

 - Healy House Museum and Dexter Cabin: Step back in time.

 3. The weather is full of surprises—just like Leadville.